MattJones/logikull-code-challenge-ui/README.md

-#My Album Manager
+# My Album Manager
-An app to manager your albums
+* An app to manage your albums!
+* Built with React/Redux

-A head start for your next React + Redux application.
+This app utilizes [Accelerator](https://github.com/marcgarreau/accelerator), a React + Redux starter kit.

 ## Up and Running